vicente410/yora-lang/examples/README.md

 # Language Tour
 This is a tour of all the features currently present on yora 0.1.0.
+For further examples check the code in this directory.

 ## Hello World
 Programs in Yora are read from top to bottom.
-You can start writting right away, no need for a main.
+You can start writting right away, no need for a main procedure.
 ```nim
 print("Hello World\n")
 ```